VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -pushmetrics.interval duration
      Interval for pushing metrics to -pushmetrics.url (default 10s) -pushmetrics.url array
      Optional URL to push metrics exposed at /metrics page.
 See https://docs.victoriametrics.com/#push-metrics .
-By default metrics exposed at /metrics page aren't pushed to any remote storage
+By default, metrics exposed at /metrics page aren't pushed to any remote storage
      Supports an array of values separated by comma or specified via multiple flags.
   -remoteRead.basicAuth.password string
      Optional basic auth password for -remoteRead.url